mwaskom/PyROI/doc/source/extracting_data.rst

 Will do the same thing as the first line in the above snippets of code.

-Something that wasn't discussed above is that native space atlases currently this means just Freesurfer atlases) must be initialized with a paradigm -- corresponding to the main analysis paradigm -- before they can be initialized with a subject.
-However, *another* thing that wasn't discussed is that both paradigm initialization and subject initialization can be acheived through the ``init_atlas()`` method::
+Something that wasn't discussed above is that native space atlases (currently this means just Freesurfer atlases) must be initialized with a paradigm -- corresponding to the main analysis paradigm -- before they can be initialized with a subject.
+However, *another* thing that wasn't d iscussed is that both paradigm initialization and subject initialization can be acheived through the ``init_atlas()`` method::

     >>> atlas = roi.init_atlas("atlas_name", "subj_id", "par_name")